itliao/OrthologyComparison/README.md

 **Gene_Composition_Comparison_Orthogroups directory**
   - scripts and results for comparing the gene compositon across orthogroups from different orthology inference algorithms
-  - files for conservative and inclusive orthogroups of Arabidopsis genes after comparison acroos algorithms
+  - files for conservative and inclusive orthogroups of Arabidopsis genes after comparison across algorithms

 **Gene_Composition_Comparison_Species_Pairs directory**
   - scripts and results for comparing the gene compositon across orthogroups from different orthology inference algorithms